bttger/my-linux/packages.md

 # https://wiki.archlinux.org/title/GNOME#Installation
 # Make sure the right drivers got installed for the graphics card

-# Set up a firewall with iptables (due to Docker not supporting nftables) and firewalld
+# Set up a firewall with iptables (due to Docker not supporting nftables) and firewalld (or gufw)
+# Enable service